Bachelor of Science in Imaging Technology (Radiography)

-Oak Point University’s Saint Francis School of Radiography (SFSOR) offers the only Joint Review Committee on Education in Radiography (JRCERT) bachelor’s degree program in the Chicagoland area.
-This Radiography Program is for students who are interested in pursuing a career in the rapidly growing field of Medical Imaging (Radiography).
-In September 2017, the program received the maximum 8 year accreditation award.
+The Saint Francis School of Radiography (SFSOR) offers the only Joint Review Committee on Education in Radiography (JRCERT) bachelor’s degree program in the Chicagoland area.
+Our Radiography Program is for students who are interested in pursuing a career in the rapidly growing field of Medical Imaging.

-In addition to General Radiography, Fluoroscopy, Surgery, and Portable Bedside Exams, you will have the opportunity to experience specialized imaging including CAT Scan, Interventional Radiography/Cath Lab, Mammography, Magnetic Resonance Imaging, Ultrasound (USD), and Nuclear Medicine/PET Scan.
+In addition to General Radiography, Fluoroscopy, Surgery, and Portable Bedside Exams, you will have the opportunity to experience specialized imaging including:

 The Saint Francis School of Radiography is committed to excellence in education.
 We provide the healthcare community with competent, entry-level professionals in the field of Medical Imaging.
-The graduate acquires the knowledge and clinical experience necessary to qualify for The American Registry of Radiologic Technologists (ARRT) National Certification Examination.
+Our graduates acquire the knowledge and clinical experience necessary to qualify for The American Registry of Radiologic Technologists (ARRT) National Certification Examination.

 Your Career as a Radiologic Technologist

-Successful completion of the BSIT (Bachelor of Science in Imaging Technology) Degree allows eligibility to sit for the National Certification Examination administered by the American Registry of Radiologic Technologists.
+Successful completion of our degree allows eligibility to sit for the National Certification Examination administered by the American Registry of Radiologic Technologists.

-As a Registered Radiologic Technologist, you will obtain images that practitioners rely on to diagnose and treat patients.
-The field and the technologies are evolving rapidly and you will have the opportunity to build your career at the forefront of the latest advances in Diagnostic Imaging.
+In your role as a Registered Radiologic Technologist, you will take medical images or radiographs that practitioners rely on to diagnose and treat their patients.
+The field and its technologies are evolving rapidly, and you will have the opportunity to build your career at the forefront of the latest advances in Diagnostic Imaging.

 Program Goals and Student Learning Outcomes

-In support of the program’s mission statement, the program has developed the following:
+In support of the program’s mission statement, the program has developed the following core competencies:

 1. Students will demonstrate effective communication skills.